WQ-Vincent/RFFNet/README.md

 @inproceedings{wang2024rffnet,
-  title={RFFNet: Towards Robust and Flexible Fusion for Low-Light Image Denoising}, author={Wang, Qiang and Cui, Yuning and Li, Yawen and Ruan, Yaping and Zhu, Ben and Ren, Wenqi}, booktitle={ACM International Conference on Multimedia}, year={2024}
+  title={RFFNet: Towards Robust and Flexible Fusion for Low-Light Image Denoising}, author={Wang, Qiang and Cui, Yuning and Li, Yawen and Ruan, Yaping and Zhu, Ben and Ren, Wenqi}, booktitle={ACM Multimedia}, year={2024}
 }
 ~~~
 ## Contact
-Should you have any question, please contact Qiang Wang.
+Should you have any questions, please contact Qiang Wang.